ivan-kleshnin/unredux/4.todos-advanced/README.md

 Async initial state is a leaky abstraction.

+P.S.

+Just noted that [Cycle-Onionify](https://github.com/staltz/cycle-onionify) has made the opposite API decision in almost the same case.
 Unlike many my colleagues, I'm not big on simplifying client APIs at the cost of extra complexity pouring into libraries.
-Probably because I think we all should write much more libraries.
+Probably, because I think we all should write much more libraries.